PostgreSQL Source Code git master

 RelFileLocatorBackend smgr_rlocator

-Definition: smgr.h:38
+Definition smgr.h:38

 static void callback(struct sockaddr *addr, struct sockaddr *mask, void *unused)

-References ReadStream::advice_enabled, ReadStream::batch_mode, ReadStream::buffered_blocknum, ReadStream::buffers, ReadStream::callback, callback(), ReadStream::callback_private_data, ReadStream::distance, effective_io_concurrency, ReadBuffersOperation::forknum, get_tablespace_io_concurrency(), get_tablespace_maintenance_io_concurrency(), GetAccessStrategyPinLimit(), GetLocalPinLimit(), GetPinLimit(), i, InvalidBlockNumber, ReadStream::io_combine_limit, io_combine_limit, IO_DIRECT_DATA, io_direct_flags, io_method, IOMETHOD_SYNC, ReadStream::ios, IsCatalogRelation(), IsCatalogRelationOid(), RelFileLocatorBackend::locator, Max, ReadStream::max_ios, ReadStream::max_pinned_buffers, MAXALIGN, Min, MyDatabaseId, OidIsValid, InProgressIO::op, palloc(), ReadStream::per_buffer_data, ReadStream::per_buffer_data_size, ReadBuffersOperation::persistence, PG_INT16_MAX, ReadStream::queue_size, ReadStream::read_buffers_flags, READ_BUFFERS_SYNCHRONOUSLY, READ_STREAM_FULL, READ_STREAM_MAINTENANCE, READ_STREAM_SEQUENTIAL, READ_STREAM_USE_BATCHING, ReadBuffersOperation::rel, RelFileLocator::relNumber, ReadStream::seq_blocknum, ReadStream::seq_until_processed, ReadBuffersOperation::smgr, SMgrRelationData::smgr_rlocator, SmgrIsTemp, RelFileLocator::spcOid, ReadBuffersOperation::strategy, ReadStream::sync_mode, and ReadStream::temporary.
+References ReadStream::advice_enabled, ReadStream::batch_mode, ReadStream::buffered_blocknum, ReadStream::buffers, ReadStream::callback, callback(), ReadStream::callback_private_data, ReadStream::distance, effective_io_concurrency, fb(), ReadBuffersOperation::forknum, get_tablespace_io_concurrency(), get_tablespace_maintenance_io_concurrency(), GetAccessStrategyPinLimit(), GetLocalPinLimit(), GetPinLimit(), i, InvalidBlockNumber, ReadStream::io_combine_limit, io_combine_limit, IO_DIRECT_DATA, io_direct_flags, io_method, IOMETHOD_SYNC, ReadStream::ios, IsCatalogRelation(), IsCatalogRelationOid(), RelFileLocatorBackend::locator, Max, ReadStream::max_ios, ReadStream::max_pinned_buffers, MAXALIGN, Min, MyDatabaseId, OidIsValid, InProgressIO::op, palloc(), ReadStream::per_buffer_data, ReadStream::per_buffer_data_size, ReadBuffersOperation::persistence, PG_INT16_MAX, ReadStream::queue_size, ReadStream::read_buffers_flags, READ_BUFFERS_SYNCHRONOUSLY, READ_STREAM_FULL, READ_STREAM_MAINTENANCE, READ_STREAM_SEQUENTIAL, READ_STREAM_USE_BATCHING, ReadBuffersOperation::rel, RelFileLocator::relNumber, ReadStream::resume_distance, ReadStream::seq_blocknum, ReadStream::seq_until_processed, ReadBuffersOperation::smgr, SMgrRelationData::smgr_rlocator, SmgrIsTemp, RelFileLocator::spcOid, ReadBuffersOperation::strategy, ReadStream::sync_mode, and ReadStream::temporary.

 Referenced by read_stream_begin_relation(), and read_stream_begin_smgr_relation().